Dynamical correlations and domain wall relocalization in transverse field Ising chains

-\unue{Fate of the OTOC beyond integrability.---} Based on general considerations about chaos and the butterfly effect, one would expect late-time observables inside the lightcone (Fig.~\ref{fig:bcs_calculation}) to take on the values characteristic of the energy density of the fully polarised state from which the quench started--these values are zero for both magnetisation and OTOC.

-However, for the TFIM this is patently not the case.
-Concretely, even a local observable such as the exchange energy of neighbouring spins, $J\, \sigma_j^z\sigma_{j+1}^z$ takes on a non-thermal value, namely it vanishes for $g>1$.
+\unue{Fate of the OTOC beyond integrability. } The notion of thermalization states that, in an ergodic system, observables at a late time after a quench take on the values characteristic of the energy density of the fully polarized state from which the quench started.
+In the TFIM, this is patently not the case.
+Concretely, even a local observable such as the exchange energy of neighboring spins $J\, \sigma_j^z\sigma_{j+1}^z$ takes on a nonthermal value: It vanishes for $g>1$, whereas it is in fact nonzero in any thermal state.

-One might therefore be tempted to propose $J\, \sigma_j^z\sigma_{j+1}^z$ as a diagnostic for the phase transition, alongside the OTOC.
-However, it seems to us that a converse line of argument is more compelling: both features are due to the dynamical constraints imposed by integrability.
-Given the small system sizes accessible for non-integrable models, what is observed there is then a prethermal expectation value, i.e.\ a vestige of the integrable signal because the scattering processes between domain walls are not sufficient for degrading the signal before finite-size effects mask the behaviour of the thermodynamic system.
-This conclusion is also supported by the fact that removing the dynamical constraints only partially via the disordered transverse field already degrades the signal considerably.
+What changes when the constraints imposed by integrability are removed and hence thermalization should occur?
+The answer in finite-size {attainable-time numerics is not much, see Fig.~\ref{fig:compare_annni_dw_density} and Appendix~\ref{ssec:annni_model_study}.
+The correlators and OTOCs of the ANNNI model described in the next paragraph are very close to those of the integrable TFIM, up to a rescaling of the scale of the effective transverse field.

-In fact, we note that the ANNNI model studied in Ref.~\cite{heylpollmann,karrasch_annni,silva_annni_and_wick}, where a second-neighbour interaction is added that breaks integrability, $H_\mathrm{ANNNI} = H_\mathrm{TFI} - \Delta \sum_{j=1}^{N-2} \sigma^z_j\sigma^z_{j+2}$, is close to integrable in two ways.
-First, due to the smallness of $\Delta$, the integrability-breaking perturbation itself.
-Second, a four-fermion term of the form
+This rather suggests that thermalization has simply not taken place in the regime accessible to numerics.
+In fact, we note that the ANNNI model studied in Refs.~\cite{heylpollmann,karrasch_annni,silva_annni_and_wick}, where a second-neighbor interaction is added that breaks integrability $H_\mathrm{ANNNI} = H_\mathrm{TFI} - \Delta \sum_{j} \sigma^z_j\sigma^z_{j+2}$, is close to integrable in two ways: first, due to the smallness of $\Delta$, the integrability-breaking perturbation itself and, second, a four-fermion term of the form

-appears.
-This is separately small due to the diluteness of quasiparticles, with the domain wall density $c_{j'}^\dagger c_{j'} \sim~g^2/4$.
-Intriguingly, we find that the correspondence between domain wall density and the OTOC identified for the TFIM persists for the ANNNI model at the accessible times, see Fig.~\ref{fig:compare_annni_dw_density}.
-While a controlled theory for the case where neither $\Delta$ nor $g$ are small would clearly be desirable, it seems to us that there appears to be no need to invoke absence/presence of order to explain the behaviour of the OTOC.